FlorianHeigl/cms-explorer/README.txt

 The -osvdb option will search osvdb.org for vulnerabilities in the products installed components.
-You must create an account on osvdb.org and insert your API key inside cms-explorer.pl.
+You must create an account on osvdb.org and put your API key in a file named 'osvdb.key'.
 An account gives you 100 queries per day, or make a donation for a higher limit.

 #############################################################